isdanryan/AbleCase/readme.md

 | Create audit reports for tracking updates to casess. | 2 | 3 |
 | Create audit reports for tracking updates to invoices. | 2 | 3 |

-## Implementation Details
-### Technologies Used
-- Django framework for backend development
-- HTML/CSS/JavaScript for frontend development
-- PostgreSQL database for data storage
-- Stripe API for payment processing

-### Development Process
-1. **Setup and Configuration**
-   - Create Django project and application structure.
-   - Configure project settings, including database settings and security measures.
-   - Set up virtual environment for dependency management.

-2. **Case File Management**
-   - Define Django models for case files and client details.
-   - Develop views and templates for CRUD operations on case files.
-   - Implement forms for capturing and validating user input.

-3. **Invoice Generation and Management**
-   - Design models for invoices and invoice line items.
-   - Create views and templates for generating and managing invoices.
-   - Integrate with PDF generation library for generating PDF invoices.

-4. **Payment Integration**
-   - Integrate with Stripe API for processing online payments.
-   - Develop views and forms for handling payment transactions.
-   - Ensure secure communication and data handling during payment processing.

-5. **User Authentication and Authorization**
-   - Implement user authentication and authorization mechanisms.
-   - Define user roles and permissions for accessing different features.
-   - Secure sensitive data and endpoints to prevent unauthorized access.

-6. **Report Management**
-   - Create view to pull update and created records for client, cases and invoices.
-   - Implement search and filter requests.
-   - Create templates to show each of the required reports.

-6. **Testing and Quality Assurance**
-   - Conduct unit tests and integration tests for each feature.
-   - Perform manual testing to validate user workflows and edge cases.
-   - Address any bugs or issues identified during testing.

-7. **Deployment and Maintenance**
-   - Deploy the application to a reliable hosting environment.
-   - Configure monitoring and logging to track application performance.
-   - Establish procedures for ongoing maintenance and support.

 ## User Stories
 ### As a user
    > I want a clear view of all the case files and wether they are open or closed.
 I want to be able to access each case in as few clicks as possible, and easily create and update case files as needed.